 Tests showed that water samples drawn from the marina last Sept.
 9 and Sept.
 17 were more than 2,200 times the state’s threshold for a “confirmed” bloom.
 Only the second sample was tested for toxins.
 According to data the state first released this month, that Sept.
 17 sample easily met the state standard for a bloom with “high toxin.”

-Those findings could pose a threat to local tap water, given that the town draws its raw water from an intake line (see below) that extends to within 500 feet of the pier (at right) that bounds the marina.
+Those findings could pose a threat to local tap water, given that the town draws its raw water from an intake line that extends to within several hundred feet of the pier (at right) that bounds the marina.

 The town did test its filtered drinking water for the bloom toxin microcystin once last year — it said it was negative — and it plans to do a similar test in 2020, said town Water Supervisor Martin Pierce.
 Only one.